 - Celotex Insulation has foil facings on both sides

 Recently Celotex boards went under strict review due to the Grenfell Tower incident.
 As a result, most of the general application boards (Celotex GA4000 and Celotex TB4000 range) were downgraded in their thermal performance from 0.022 to 0.023.
 As a result of this Celotex changed the names of the boards affected by this to TB3000 and Celotex GA3000 range.

 This change as a result of the Grenfell Tower disaster has now been undone.
 Celotex and local government testing has done extensive testing on all the Celotex range and as a result, the new Celotex TB4000 and Celotex GA4000 range meets the required standards to meet the Thermal Conductivity of 0.022.
-As of now all Celotex range of products listed here meets and exceeds all requirements set upon it.
+As of now all Celotex range of products like celotex floor insulation are listed here meets and exceeds all requirements set upon it.